wdk-docs/nest-docs/content/graphql/subscriptions.md

     All decorators are exported from the `@nestjs/graphql` package, while the `PubSub` class is exported from the `graphql-subscriptions` package.

+!!! warning

-> warning **Note** `PubSub` is a class that exposes a simple `publish` and `subscribe API`.
+    `PubSub` is a class that exposes a simple `publish` and `subscribe API`.
 Read more about it [here](https://www.apollographql.com/docs/graphql-subscriptions/setup.html).
 Note that the Apollo docs warn that the default implementation is not suitable for production (read more [here](https://github.com/apollographql/graphql-subscriptions#getting-started-with-your-first-subscription)).
 Production apps should use a `PubSub` implementation backed by an external store (read more [here](https://github.com/apollographql/graphql-subscriptions#pubsub-implementations)).

 This will result in generating the following part of the GraphQL schema in SDL: